Deduction42/Azure-Functions-Julia-Example/README.md

 Bodies from Http triggers and Queue triggers have different formats, but both messages live under Data.
 This server assumes (through `get_inner_body` and `parse_data_body`) that if `reqBody["Data"]` comes from an HTTP trigger, the corresponding field in "Data" will be "req" and if it comes from a Queue trigger, the corresponding field will by "msg".
 You may eventually want to use some other method to discriminate.

 ## Precompilation
 I have found that for most non-trivial Julia function apps, startup time becomes a serious issue; apps tend to fail if they don't start up within one minute.
-To alleviate this, you may need to put your server code into "package format" as seen in AzureTools.jl and install the package using Pkg.develop (as seen in install_script.jl).
+To alleviate this, you may need to assemble your main code into "package format" as seen in AzureTools.jl and install the package using Pkg.develop (as seen in install_script.jl).
 Precompilation requires the Clang compiler (installed in the early portion of the docker file).
 Unfortunately, I was not able to successfully precompile AzureTools.jl, likely failing due to Python dependencies (potentially someone can contribute a fix) but since AzureTools.jl only contains a single PyCall dependency, it does not strongly affect startup times.
+I was, however, able to precomile my own custom code for many different function apps with a myriad of standard package dependencies using this pattern.